ethereum/consensus-specs/specs/sharding/beacon-chain.md

         # We do not check that the builder address exists or has sufficient balance here.
         # If it does not have sufficient balance, the block proposer loses out, so it is their
         # responsibility to check.

+        # Check that the builder is a slashable validator.
+We can probably reduce this requirement and only
+        # ensure that they have 1 ETH in their account as a DOS protection.
+        builder = state.validators[builder_block_bid.validator_index]
+        assert is_slashable_validator(builder, get_current_epoch(state))
 ```

 #### Sharded data